Sayshal/spell-book/docs/Home.md

 ### Installation and Setup

-- **[Installation and Settings](Installation-and-Settings)** - How to install via Foundry and module.json, comprehensive review of all client vs world settings
+- **[Installation and Settings](Installation-and-Settings)** - How to install via Foundry and module.json, complete review of all client vs world settings

 ### Quick Start Guides